Emanuel Swedenborg – The Favorite Seer of the Occult Revival

 Portrait of Emanuel Swedenborg by Carl Frederik von Breda, made sometime before 1818

-Portrait of Emanuel Swedenborg by Carl Frederik von Breda; made sometime before 1818.
-Swedenborg was considered mad, but brilliant by many, especially for his common-sense view that God is Divine Goodness who is neither vindictive nor in need of Christ’s atonement for Adam’s sin.
-Kant disregarded him publically as a »Spirit-Seer«, but privately is said to have held him in high esteem (Herder).
+Portrait of Emanuel Swedenborg by Carl Frederik von Breda (c.
+1818).
+Swedenborg was considered mad, but brilliant by many, especially for his view that God is Divine Goodness who is neither vindictive nor in need of Christ’s atonement for Adam’s sin.

-In 1759 on the 19th of July a devastating fire broke out in Stockholm, Sweden.
-The well-documented event describes the fire spreading rapidly and destroying nearly 300 homes in its path.
+On July 19, 1759, a devastating fire broke out in Stockholm, Sweden.
+It spread rapidly, destroying nearly 300 homes in its path.
 About 400 km away from Stockholm, in Gothenburg, Swedenborg was having dinner with his friends.
-At about 6 o’clock, he became visibly anxious and confessed to his friends that a fire broke out in Stockholm which threatened to burn down his home.
+At about 6 o’clock, he became visibly anxious and confessed to his friends that a fire had broken out in Stockholm and threatened to burn down his home.

-At 8 o’clock he was relieved, saying that the fire had stopped just three doors away from his home.
-Word of Swedenborg’s strange claims reached the provincial governor who that same night summoned Swedenborg to recount his story in detail.
-Three days later, the couriers from Stockholm reached Gothenburg with the news of the fire, validating Swedenborg’s story down to the precise hours when the fire had started and when it had stopped.
+At 8 o’clock, he was relieved, saying that the fire had stopped just three doors away from his house.
+Word of Swedenborg’s strange claims reached the provincial governor, who that same night summoned him to recount his story in detail.
+Three days later, couriers from Stockholm reached Gothenburg with news of the fire, validating Swedenborg’s story down to the precise hours when the fire had started and when it had stopped.

-Emanuel Swedenborg, one of the most brilliant, complex, and well-rounded historical figures of the 18th century was a mystic who constantly experienced visions and strange dreams since the spiritual world opened itself to him.
+Emanuel Swedenborg, one of the most complex historical figures of the 18th century, was also a mystic who claimed to experience visions and strange dreams frequently.

 While he is primarily known for his philosophy and theology, Swedenborg was a polymath whose areas of study and expertise included mathematics, geology, metallurgy, mineralogy, crystallography, anatomy, chemistry, physics, cosmology, and more.
-And although in many regards he was a scientist ahead of his time, his life and spiritual awakening established Swedenborgism as the foundation of the New Church and as an important influence on Spiritualism and Theosophy.
+His life and spiritual views laid the foundations of Swedenborgianism and the New Church, and exerted a lasting influence on later movements such as Spiritualism and Theosophy

 Swedenborg's place of birth is commemorated at Hornsgatan 43, in Stockholm, Sweden.